 David Hartt will make a unique 3- to 5-minute film based on a location of your choice.

 Final Product The final product that the purchaser will receive is a 3- to 5-minute video with sound, titled Location.
 The video will be based on a location chosen by the artist following a conversation with the winning bidder.
 The video will be in an edition of 1 with 1 artist proof.
 The final video will be delivered as a digital file on a portable drive, and the artist will suggest an appropriate display method for the video.

 Artist’s Terms and Conditions The purchaser will provide the artist with several options for the location of the video.
 The purchaser will be responsible for the artist’s travel and accommodations costs to the mutually agreed upon location for a period of 1–4 days.
 The purchaser is responsible for production costs, estimated at $3,500.
-The artist will provide a certificate of authenticity upon completion of the work and will suggest an appropriate display method for the video.
+The artist will provide a certificate of authenticity upon completion of the work.

 A photograph by Roe Ethridge is confoundingly seductive.
 His portraits and still lifes, in particular, are alluring, sumptuous, polished—yet also intriguingly odd.
 Ethridge shows worldwide with Andrew Kreps, Greengrassi, Petzel Capitain, Barbara Gladstone, and Gagosian galleries.
 The Art Institute bought his work in 2007, and it can also be found in the collections of MoMA, Tate Modern, and MOCA, among many other institutions.